hughesevoanth/moosefun/README.md

 ### List of functions and their utility

 	1. ztransform() a function taken from the GenABEL package to perform z-transformations.
 This function is necessary to run my edited version of the rank normal transformation function.
-	2. 	rntransform() a function taken from the GenABEL package to perform rank normal transformations.
-However, it has been edited to randomly split ties values.
+	2. rntransform() an edited version of the function taken from the GenABEL package to perform rank normal transformations.
+It has been edited to randomly split tied values.